MichaelScoggins/yuzuriha_combos_mizuumi/readme.md

 > Routes are often applicable to many different starters with minimal changes. `B/C` normals, `6X`, and `236X` can generally use the same routes at close range with minimal adjustments, or even use `A` starter routes.
 Combos for lower quality starters (`throw` < `assault` < `A` starters; `6X` starters) will also work on better starters (`B/C` normals; `236X starters`)

----

 # **Close Range Combos**

-"Close Range" routes encompass anything where spacing allows routing into `236A 9D icj2C` and cover routes commonly used in pressure, defense, scrambles, and close range punish situations.
+"Close Range" routes encompass anything where spacing allows routing into `236A 9D icj2C` and cover routes commonly used in **pressure**, defense, scrambles, and close range **punish** situations.
 "Far Range" extends from this point (about max `5B` range) outwards.
-These routes are staples for neutral conversions and stance pressure.
+These routes are staples for neutral conversions and stance **pressure**.

 ## Throw